antonvw/wex/roadmap.md

   -> windows appear
 - each process separate stc
   - process shell and aui
-- invest using RFW spaced keywords
+- invest using RFW spaced keywords, update rfw FOR keywords